cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 - tuple[0]: *float* - The value of the source reward.
 - tuple[1]: *float* - The confidence level of the reward value.
 - tuple[2]: *string* - Name of the sender.
-- tuple[3]: *google.protobuf.Any instance* - Data for a user specific reward format.
+- tuple[3]: *google.protobuf.Any instance* - Data for a user-specific reward format.
 Can be `None` if no specific data was provided.
 The class enclosed in `google.protobuf.Any` is of the type set by the sender; It is the responsibility of the receiver to manage the data received (i.e. determine the type and unpack the data).

 ## class Endpoint